 Yes, you can rent catamarans for only one day.
-But daily rentals are only possible if it is a crewed boat with a skipper.
+However, daily rentals are only possible if it is a crewed boat with a skipper.
 What you are looking for is called a "Crewed Catamaran Charter".
-For example, local operators on the Greek Islands.
-Often these are skippers living on their own boats and offer daily excursions for tourists that are already on the spot.
-Also you have to consider that it is difficult to charter catamarans on a daily base for high season months because those periods are often booked out in advance for weekly charters.
+For example, local operators on the Cyclades offer catamaran day charters

+.
+Often these skippers living on their own boats and offer daily excursions for tourists that are already on the spot.
+In addition, you have to consider that it is difficult to charter catamarans on a daily base for high season months because those periods are often booked out in advance for weekly charters.

 Why there are almost no catamaran charters departing from the Cyclades Islands?

 The leading bareboat yacht fleets that provide rentals into the Cyclades have their homeports in Kalamaki (Athens) or Lavrion

 .
 The Cyclades Islands themselves have a genereally a weak marine infrastructure.
 There are only few berths in their little ports for leisure boats.
 Those circumstances make it hard for big boat rental companies to guarantee perfect charter services and professional maintenance.
 Boat rental operators, which operate on the islands, might have smaller boats in day charter.
 You can also find skippers living on the boats they offer for crewed charters.
 Companies, which offer bit sailboats for weekly charters, do not have their bases on the Cyclades Islands.
 Better charter from Kalamaki or Lavrion if you want to have a sailing holiday in the Aegean Sea.